|Teaching method||Contact hours|

 - writing individual essay.

 The examination of the course consists of three different assignments in which the learning outcomes are tested.
 The first is a portfolio of small assignments (25% of the grade).
-The second is a group report about a case (15% of the grade).
-The third is an individual essay (60% of the grade).
-To pass the course, students should score a minimum grade of 5.5 for the individual essay.
+The second is a group report about a case (25% of the grade).
+The third is an individual essay (50% of the grade).
+To pass the course, students should score a minimum grade of 5.5 for the individual essay and a minimum of 5.5 as the final average grade.

 |Compulsory for:||BBN||Forest and Nature Conservation||BSc||2AF|